 The exam consists of two written questions, usually split around 60 and 40 marks.
 Given the variety of topics covered in this exam, these questions can also vary paper to paper.
 FM wise, a lot of the content is all still relevant and can come up.
 This includes investment appraisal, raising finance, business valuations and financial risk management.
 An example of where CR commonly ties into a financial risk management question is to do with the financial reporting of hedging and IFRS 9.

 With a good open book and question practice, I feel by time you get to SBM it is a fairly passable.
+My tips to pass SBM can be found here.

 15) Case Study (CS)

 This is one part of the gateway if you are completing the Level 7 Apprenticeship route to becoming ACA qualified.
 See my earlier blog outlining the details of this route.
-I will be releasing a blog specifically about the second part of the gateway shortly so join the journey.
+I will be releasing a blog specifically about the second part of the gateway (the project report) shortly so join the journey.

 Click here for my ICAEW Case Study Made Easy blog post for in depth details.
 Join my journey to get free Case Study ‘help sheets’ within a few days of joining.
+You may also want to refer to How Much Preparation is Enough, ACA Case Study Marking Key as well as ICAEW Software Testing for more help on the ACA Case Study exam.

 ACA Advanced Level Exams Wrap Up